Don Eddy (baseball)

-Donald Eugene Eddy (October 25, 1946 – October 10, 2018) was a Major League Baseball pitcher who played for the Chicago White Sox in 1970 and 1971.
+Donald Eugene Eddy (October 25, 1946 – October 10, 2018) was an American Major League Baseball pitcher who played for the Chicago White Sox in 1970 and 1971.
 A native of Swaledale, Iowa, he batted right-handed but threw left-handed.

 After playing American Legion Baseball and excelling on Rockwell-Swaledale High School's baseball team, Eddy was signed by the White Sox in 1965.
 Two years of service in the United States Army interrupted his minor league career, but he was called up by the White Sox in 1970.
 A member of their Opening Day roster in 1971, he posted a list of White Sox left-handers on his locker door, crossing names off each time he thought he had passed them on the depth chart.
 Optioned to the minor leagues in June, he rejoined the team for three games in September, his last in the major leagues.
 Overall, he had an 0–2 record and a 2.36 earned run average.
 Traded to the San Diego Padres in 1972, he finished his professional career in 1973.